Direct Characterization of Quantum Measurements using Weak Values

+Based on the Eq. \eqref{Eq:S_observable}, the measurement results of the observable $\hat{S}_1$ and $\hat{S}_2$ for different $g$ are fitted to obtain an estimated $\omega_{j,s}^{(n)}$ shown in Fig. \ref{proj_rank1} (a) \cite{DQDT_supplementary}.
+The corresponding retrodicted states of the four projective measurements are compared with the theoretical results in Fig. \ref{proj_rank1} (b).
+The fidelities between the experimental ($|\psi_n\rangle$ and $|\psi_n^\perp\rangle$) and the theoretical ($|\xi_n\rangle$ and $|\xi_n^\perp\rangle$) retrodicted states are given in Table (e) of Fig \ref{proj_rank1}.
+Fig. \ref{proj_rank1} (c) schematically illustrates the error distribution of the projective measurements $|\xi_3\rangle\langle \xi_3|$ and $|\xi_3^\perp\rangle\langle \xi_3^\perp|$ both before and after the normalization of the POVM.
+Since $|\langle D|\xi_3\rangle|^2$ is close to 0, the precision of determining $|\xi_3\rangle$ is originally much worse than that of $|\xi_3^{\perp}\rangle$, which is significantly improved after the normalization.
+The detailed results of precision for different $g$ are shown in Fig. \ref{proj_rank1} (d).
+As we can see, the weighted average in Eq. \eqref{Eq:weighted_ave} ensures that the precision of the normalized projector is better than that of either one in the arbitrary two-output projective measurement.

-The `Measurement \RNum{2}' in Fig. \ref{Expsetup} (a) illustrates our realization of the symmetric informationally complete (SIC) POVM on the polarization of photons through a five-step quantum walk \cite{bian2015realization, zhao2015experimental, hou2018deterministic}.
+The `Measurement \RNum{2}' in Fig. \ref{Expsetup} illustrates the realization of the symmetric informationally complete (SIC) POVM on the polarization DOF of photons through quantum walk \cite{bian2015realization, zhao2015experimental}.
 Ideally, the POVM elements of the four outputs from the bottom to the top are respectively $\hat{\Pi}_n = \eta_n|\xi_n\rangle\langle \xi_n|$ for $n$ from 1 to 4 with all the equivalent detection efficiency $\eta_n = 0.5$.
-However, due to the experimental imperfections, the retrodicted states of the realistic SIC POVM may be mixed states.
-Therefore, we prepare the pre-selected states to both $|D\rangle$ and $|A\rangle = 1/\sqrt{2}(|H\rangle - |V\rangle)$.
-The experimental results for each $g$ are given in \cite{DQDT_supplementary} while the fitted coefficients $\nu_{s,i}^{(n)}$ and the weak values $\langle \hat{\pi}_i^w\rangle_s^{(n)}$ with $g$ are shown in Fig. \ref{SIC_results}.
-As a comparison, we also reconstruct the POVM of the `Measurement \RNum{2}' by the CQDT \cite{DQDT_supplementary}.
-From the reconstructed results, we derive the retrodicted states $\rho_n^{\text{cr}}$ which are shown in Fig. \ref{Expsetup} (c).
-The fidelities between $\rho_n^{\text{cr}}$ and $|\xi_n\rangle$ as well as the corresponding equivalent detection efficiencies $\eta_n^{\text{cr}}$ for $n=1,2,3,4$ are given in Table. \ref{Table2}.
+Since all the retrodicted states are pure, we first adopt the same DQDT procedure as the projective measurement.
+The experimental $\omega_{j,s}^{(n)}$ estimated from the results of different $g$ and the derived retrodicted states are shown in Fig. \ref{sic_tomo_precision} (a) and (b), respectively.
+The precision of the SIC POVM both before and after the normalization for different $g$ is illustrated in Fig. \ref{sic_tomo_precision} (d).